Solo Founder vs. Co-Founder in Micro-SaaS: What the Data Actually Shows

 Case 3: Co-Founder Split → Near Failure (Project management for agencies)

-Niche score: 69 | Feasibility: 7.4 | GTM: 7.1
+Niche a strong validation score | Feasibility: 7.4 | GTM: 7.1

 "In retrospect, the feasibility score was 7.4.
 I didn't need a co-founder.
 I wanted one because I was scared to go alone.
 That fear cost me 11 months of progress and $8K."